Our ambition is to sustainably improve the quality of life, as well as resident and user experience.

 - Relocation, restructuring and modernisation of the Saint Pierre bus station.

-- Development of dedicated bike tracks and implementation of a self-service e-bike system within companies.
+- Development of dedicated bike tracks and implementation of a self-service e-bike and e-scooter system within companies.

 - Creation of a linear park, the Promenade: a green corridor with pedestrian and cycle tracks to promote soft mobility.